Structured Text Programming: A Step by Step Guide (With Examples)

 LIMIT_SWITCH1 := TRUE; LIMIT_SWITCH2 := FALSE; LIMIT_SWITCH1 OR LIMIT_SWITCH2

-The last group of operators are called bitwise operators because the operations are performed bitwise.
+The last group of operators is called bitwise operators because the operations are performed bitwise.
 It simply means that a logic operation is performed for each bit of two numbers.
-The result is a new number – the total result of the bitwise operations.
+A result is a new number – the total result of the bitwise operations.

 - & or AND